 The major in Educational Studies is designed for the individual who wants to focus on the world of education and learning but does not want to teach in the classroom.
 This degree does not lead to teacher licensure but will allow students to focus on careers related to education and training.

-Educational Studies - Social Studies majors must take the following: HIST 225 American History for the History Elective; PSYC 126 Intro to Sociology for the Social Relations Elective.
-MATH-110 does not meet the Mathematics requirement for Education majors.
+Educational Studies - Social Studies majors must take the following: HIST-225 American History for the History Elective; SWK-126 Intro to Sociology for the Social Relations Elective.